Best Legal Document Generator for Sites 2026

 Every website that collects personal data or sells products and services online must display compliant legal documents: a privacy policy, terms of use, cookie policy, and terms of sale.
-Non-compliance can result in fines of up to 20 million euros or 4% of annual global turnover under Article 83 of the GDPR.
+Non-compliance can result in fines of up to 20 million euros or 4% of annual global turnover under Article 83 of the GDPR — and up to $7,500 per intentional violation under California’s CCPA/CPRA.
 With these stakes, demand for a reliable legal document generator has surged.
 But not all solutions deliver the same level of quality, compliance, or value.
 How do you identify the best legal document generator for your website?
-This guide gives you the objective criteria to make the right choice in 2026.
+This guide gives you the 8 objective criteria to make the right choice in 2026 — including a per-use-case picks section for SaaS, e-commerce, blogs and B2B.

 Before comparing the available options, you need to know what to look for.
-Here are the seven essential criteria to check.
+Here are the eight essential criteria to check in 2026.

 1. Genuine legal compliance.
 The generator must produce documents that comply with the GDPR (Articles 12, 13, 14), the ePrivacy Directive, and applicable national legislation.
 A simple fill-in-the-blanks template is not enough: each clause must be adapted to your specific business activity and the jurisdictions you operate in.